defra-design/prn-design-history/app/posts/2023-07-14-manage-a-prn-iterations-2.md

 ---
+tags: PRN, iteration, record your waste
 title: Third iteration – creating PRN and record your waste
 description: This post is about third iteration based on the fourth round of research on creating PRN and record your waste from sprint 6
 date: 2023-08-17